langbot-app/Langbot-Wiki/docs/en/plugin/plugin-intro.md

 ## Plugin Structure

-Plugins can consist of the following components based on their specific functionality:
+Plugins can provide the following components based on their specific functionality:

 - Event Handlers: Listen to events during pipeline execution and modify context or pipelines.
 - Commands: Triggered by user command messages starting with `!` (or other configured prefixes).